Carl Washburne State Park

 Sea Glass

-Sea glass, often referred to as 'mermaid tears,' is a fascinating product of nature's artwork and human history.
-These smooth, frosted gems, once ordinary glass trash — bottles, jars, lenses, and even shipwreck remnants — undergo a remarkable transformation through years of tumbling in the ocean's waves, sand, and salt.
-Each piece of the sea glass carries a secret story — a moment of the past.
-Its origins can be traced back to old shipwrecks, coastal communities, and seaside factories.
-This unique sea treasure comes in a kaleidoscope of hues, from translucent whites to deep blues, greens, and reds.
+Sea glass, often called 'mermaid tears,' is a blend of nature's artwork and human history.
+These smooth, frosted gems, once ordinary glass trash — bottles, jars, lenses, and even shipwreck remnants — undergo a remarkable transformation after years of tumbling in the ocean's waves, sand, and salt.
+Each piece of sea glass holds a secret story, a glimpse of the past.
+Its origins can be traced to shipwrecks, coastal communities, or seaside factories, making it a unique treasure of the sea.

 Sea glass